Boost remote team productivity and enhance remote work communication with calendar analytics. Discover how Flowtrace can help.

 Creating a Productive and Collaborative Remote Team Culture: 7 Tips

 Learn 7 effective strategies for enhancing remote team culture, communication, and collaboration with help of company analytics.

-Remote work was already increasing year on year before the pandemic, and it is now estimated that nearly 20% of the global workforce work remotely on a full time basis.
+Remote work has been increasing year on year before the pandemic and it is now estimated that nearly 20% of the global workforce work remotely on a full-time basis.
 The pandemic shifted our work paradigm tremendously and quickly, even companies who didn’t believe in any benefits of remote working had no choice but to embrace remote working.
-So how do you collaborate effectively as a remote team and how do you build a strong remote team culture?.
+In this article, we will explore remote team communication strategies and share 7 tips on how to improve remote team culture.

-Whether you’re an employer thinking about maintaining a remote working strategy, whether you are considering remote team communication as part of a hybrid working model or whether you are a team manager with a remote team, there’s a lot you can learn about how to create a strong remote team culture.
-In this article we will explore remote team communication strategies and share tips to improve remote team culture.
+Whether you are an employer considering a remote working strategy, or a team manager with a remote team, there is much to learn about how to create a strong remote team culture.
+In this article, we will explore strategies for effective remote team communication and provide tips for building a strong remote team culture.

 Let’s first take a look at some recent remote work statistics…